 Some groups will be drawing up a conceptual design for a space greenhouse that could be used to grow food during manned missions to the moon and Mars.
 Others will be creating an app for stargazers to trace the location, color and size of meteors.
 Still, more will be making Lego rovers that can be remotely controlled by computers or smartphones, while other teams compete to create the best airport-simulating gaming app that uses crowdsourcing to get better ideas for air traffic management and reduce pesky flight delays.[10 Best Space Apps in the Universe]

 You can still register as a virtual participant or sign up to take part in an event in one of the dozens of participating cities.
-Organizers say the challenge isn't just for engineers and coders; artists, designers,are welcome, too.
+Organizers say the challenge isn't just for engineers and coders; artists, designers, scientists and students are welcome, too.

 Local prizes will be given out at the end of the hackathon for the best solutions to come out of each official Space Apps event.
 Then an international judging panel will select a "best in class" winner for each of the following four categories: best use of data; best use of hardware; most inspiring; and biggest galactic impact (or most likely to improve life on Earth or in space.)
 There will also be an online public poll, and the project that gets the most votes will win the People's Choice award.
 The winners will be announced on May 22.